ReChronoRain/HyperCeiler/tests/home-dock-window/README.md

 Test fingerprint unlock from doze and unlock from the lit lock screen, including repeated unlocks and a launcher-surface recreation.
 Record whether the Dock flashes at rest before moving or abruptly jumps during the intended gentle landing.
 Host tests and an APK install alone do not prove these visual results.
-The 821ms rise/fade remains a local approximation, not per-frame sampling of Flutter's staggered 3D unlock animation.
+The legacy styles' 821ms rise/fade remains a local approximation.
+AUTO_AIM has no spring and no authored 3D tilt: it replays the launcher's own projection, scaling the Dock about the `pivotPoint` its `prepareUserPresentAnimation` log prints, from the footprint `camDis / (camDis - 1.71882 * radius)` gives for the Dock's own radius.
+Its opacity is held at zero until that footprint passes `AUTO_AIM_VISIBLE_FROM`, because the launcher's items are transparent and mirrored through zero at their pivot-side pose and so contribute nothing there.
+The per-frame time curve is still this class's own.
+A live scene-3 sample within 100ms of the unlock epoch always wins over the replay.

 1. Install the APK, enable the System Framework scope, and reboot the device.
 2. Enable Dock background; select system material.
 Confirm `HomeDockWindow` logs contain